rayanah/level-3-project/dairy.md

 ###### **finish day 3 **

 ## Day 4
  After finish  pushing the images, I decide to test and run the Dockerfiles locally, before continue on unstable ground.
 Sadly, some images didn't work.
-So I review all the micro-service dockerfile and go all over the internet to search and figure out the cause of errors in run the Dockerfile
+So I review all the micro-service dockerfile and go all over the web and figure out the cause of errors in running the Dockerfiles
 ###### **finish day 4 **

+## Day 5
+ Continue with Dockerfiles and Done finaly

+##### **finish day 5 Successfuly **

+## Day 6
+ Woring with k8 , and I have hard time with it.

+##### **finish day 6 **